Select Page

 By: Olivia

 You will want a drink to cut through the heavy cream that balances the bitterness of chard or kale and highlights the slight sweetness of cooked fennel.
 A Pinot Gris or Grigio (the same wine, names used interchangeably) is a great white wine to pair with this meal for those very reasons!
-At Violet Wine we love the Ponzi Vineyards Pinot Gris from Oregon and the Borghi Ad Estate Friuli-Venezia Giulia Pinot Grigio from Italy.
+Olivia from Violet Wine loves the Ponzi Vineyards Pinot Gris from Oregon and the Borghi Ad Estate Friuli-Venezia Giulia Pinot Grigio from Italy.